LiterallyLarry/USPS-Tracking-Python/README.md

 ## Usage

-You can track a single/multiple shipment as follows:
+You can track single/multiple shipment(s) as follows:

 ```
 python3 tracking.py